Application dates

 We aim to give all applicants a final decision within 12 weeks of the closing date for the applicable funding round.

 However, if we receive exceptionally high numbers of applications, or when there are other circumstances out of our control, it may take us longer to give you a decision.
 We will keep applicants updated if the timeframe is likely to be extended.
-In exceptional circumstances, where a project is submitted with non-negotiable time sensitive elements, we may be able to expedite the assessment process.
+The assessment period for this round of Discovery Fund will be 14 weeks, instead of our usual 12, to allow for the festive period.

 8. Getting a decision